kanwardeepika91/terraform/12.terraform-modules/modules/README.md

 b) call this module from Root module's main.tf

-Commands are same as commonly used commands as 1.terraform-local Addtional commands if you want to download the modules then you can either use "terraform init" or "terraform get"
+Commands are same as commonly used commands as in 1.terraform-local Addtional commands if you want to download the modules then you can either use "terraform init" or "terraform get"